 NOTE: NSF was interviewed for the following blog post on cleaning vs. sanitizing.
 While sanitization cycles are a tool to boost the cleanliness of your home, NSF’s testing of sanitization cycles does not presently include the COVID-19 or coronaviruses.

 Anyone shopping for cleaning products that can kill bacteria, viruses and other illness-causing microorganisms these days might find the shelves bare of their favorite cleaning products, as coronavirus fears have led to ongoing hypervigilance about cleaning and sanitizing.
-So, if you were dismayed to find the shelves bare of your favorite antibacterial wipes, the good news is you may already have tools at your fingertips to kill off many of the bugs that cause colds, flu and other illnesses, including the sanitizing cycles on your clothes washer and dishwasher.
+So, if still can’t find a steady supply of antibacterial wipes, the good news is you may already have tools at your fingertips, including the sanitizing cycles on your clothes washer and dishwasher, to kill off many of the bugs that cause colds, flu and other illnesses.

 Cleaning vs. Sanitization: What’s the Difference?

 It’s important to understand the difference between cleaning and sanitization.